BeltStack

 Some providers charge per 1099 run or per form at year-end.
 Look for included 1099 runs and e-file so you can budget.
 Gusto and OnPay include 1099; QuickBooks Payroll may have 1099 e-file on certain plans—check before you commit.

-Why we chose these tools for 1099 contractors.
+Why we recommend these tools

 Gusto